 What is a guided meditation?

 A guided meditation is a practice that involves following the instructions of a trained guide or teacher.
 It is a form of meditation that provides verbal guidance, typically through spoken words or recordings, to help individuals relax, focus their attention, and explore their inner experiences.
-Guided meditations often incorporate visualization, breathing techniques, and relaxation exercises to facilitate a deeper state of relaxation and self-awareness.
+Guided meditations often incorporate visualisation, breathing techniques, and relaxation exercises to facilitate a deeper state of relaxation and self-awareness.

 Is guided meditation as effective?